revou-fsse-3/module-2-isnendyankp/README.md

 4. Make sure your github connected with your netlify.(user icon > settings > General profile > connected accounts)

+### Deployment project with Netlify

+1. Click new site from git.

+2. Choose your git provider.

+3. Choose your repository.

+4. Click deploy site.

+5. Wait for the deployment process.

+6. Click site overview to see your website.

 <!-- list Guide -->